freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-65.english.md

 ## Description
 <section id='description'>

-Chain the `append` function to the selection to append `circle` elements.
-This will add the nine `circle` elements.
+Add the `append` function to the selection, and use it to add `circle` elements.
+This will add the nine `circle` elements for your Twitter circles.
+They will be invisible to start, but the elements are there.
 </section>

 ## Instructions